juliasangster/CrochetProjectPlanner/README.md

 * As a user, I should be able to fill the entire graphghan with a single color.
 This will make it easy when starting a new project to decide the background colour to use

+### Phase 2

+* As a user, I want to be prompted to save my project collection to file when I am about to leave the app
+* As a user, I want to be able to save/load project collections from a file
+* As a user, I want to the option to load my data upon starting the app